-Pursuant to the Notices on Issues concerning the Foreign Exchange Administration for Domestic Individuals Participating in a Stock Incentive Plan of an Overseas Publicly-Listed Company issued by SAFE, or SAFE Circular 7, a qualified PRC agent (which could be the PRC subsidiary of an overseas-listed company) is required to file, on behalf of "domestic individuals" (both PRC residents and non-PRC residents who reside in China for a continuous period of not less than one year, excluding the foreign diplomatic personnel and representatives of international organizations) who are granted shares or share options by an overseas-listed company according to its stock incentive plan, an application with SAFE to conduct the SAFE registration with respect to such stock incentive plan, and obtain approval for an annual allowance with respect to the purchase of foreign exchange in connection with the stock purchase or stock option exercise.
-Such PRC individuals' foreign exchange income received from the sale of stocks and dividends distributed by the overseas listed company and any other income shall be fully remitted into a collective foreign currency account in China opened and managed by the PRC domestic agent before distribution to such individuals.
-In addition, such domestic individuals must also retain an overseas entrusted institution to handle matters in connection with their exercise of stock options and their purchase and sale of stock.
-The PRC domestic agent also needs to update registration with SAFE within three months after the overseas-listed company materially changes its stock incentive plan or make any new stock incentive plans.
+Pursuant to the Notices on Issues Concerning the Foreign Exchange Administration for Domestic Individuals Participating in a Stock Incentive Plan of an Overseas Publicly-Listed Company issued by SAFE, or SAFE Circular 7, a qualified PRC agent (which could be the PRC subsidiary of an overseas-listed company) is required to file, on behalf of "domestic individuals" (both PRC residents and non-PRC residents who reside in China for a continuous period of not less than one year, excluding foreign diplomatic personnel and representatives of international organizations) who are granted shares or share options by an overseas-listed company according to its stock incentive plan, an application with SAFE to register such stock incentive plan, and obtain the approval for an annual allowance with respect to the purchases of foreign exchanges in connection with stock purchases or stock option exercises.
+Such PRC individuals' foreign exchange income received from the sales of stocks and dividends distributed by the overseas listed company and any other income shall be fully remitted into a collective foreign currency account in China opened and managed by the PRC domestic agent before distribution to such individuals.
+In addition, such domestic individuals must retain an overseas entrusted institution to handle matters in connection with their stock option exercises and stock purchases and sales.
+The PRC domestic agent also needs to update the registration with SAFE within three months after the overseas-listed company materially changes its existing stock incentive plans or makes any new stock incentive plans.

-Prior to the issuance of SAFE Circular 7, we received approval from SAFE's Beijing branch in regards to applications we had submitted on behalf of certain of our employees who hold a significant number of restricted shares.
-Upon the issuance of SAFE Circular 7, we renewed our registration on behalf of these employees in accordance with SAFE Circular 7.
-From time to time, we need to apply for or to update our registration with SAFE or its local branches on behalf of our employees who are granted options or registered shares under our share incentive plan or material changes in our current share incentive plan.
-We may not always be able to make applications or update our registration on behalf of our employees who hold our restricted shares or other types of share incentive awards in compliance with SAFE Circular 7, nor can we ensure you that such applications or update of registration will be successful.
-If we or the participants of our share incentive plan who are PRC citizens fail to comply with SAFE Circular 7, we and/or such participants of our share incentive plan may be subject to fines and legal sanctions, there may be additional restrictions on the ability of such participants to exercise their stock options or remit proceeds gained from sale of their stock into China, and we may be prevented from further granting share incentive awards under our share incentive plan to our employees who are PRC citizens.
-Such events could adversely affect our business operations.
+Prior to the issuance of SAFE Circular 7, we received the approval from SAFE's Beijing branch in regards to the applications we had submitted on behalf of certain of our employees who hold a significant number of our restricted shares.
+Upon the issuance of SAFE Circular 7, we renewed the registration on behalf of these employees in accordance with SAFE Circular 7.
+From time to time, we need to apply for, or to update, the registration with SAFE or its local branches on behalf of our employees who are granted options or registered shares under our share incentive plans, or upon material changes to our current share incentive plans, or upon establishing new share incentive plans.
+We may not always be able to make such applications or updates to the registration in a timely manner, or at all, nor can we ensure you that such applications or updates to the registration will be successful.
+If we or the participants of our share incentive plans who are PRC citizens fail to comply with SAFE Circular 7, we and/or such participants may be subject to fines and legal sanctions, there may be additional restrictions on the ability of such participants to exercise their stock options or remit proceeds gained from sales of their stocks into China, and we may be prevented from further granting share incentive awards under our share incentive plans to our employees who are PRC citizens.
+Such events could adversely affect our business operations and limit our ability to retain key talents.